Yomguithereal/mtgnode/README.md

 To draw a card, click the deck.
 Then drag the card where you want.

 You also have access to some contextual actions with your right click.

+##Card display driver
+This application does not provide the cards images so it can stay lightweight.
+In order to display card, it uses what is called a `driver` which will fetch the required images on some remote site hosting them.

+### Available drivers
+* mtgimage (default)
+* magiccards.info
+* gatherers

+### Changing the driver
+To change the display driver, go to `config/mtgnode.js` and change for the wanted driver.

+##Thanks
+This app run on [MTGJSON](http://mtgjson.com/) data.